sibaku/sibaku.github.io/liascript_courses/dotProductApplications/dotProductApplications.md

 $ \mathbf{a}\cdot (s\mathbf{b} + \mathbf{c})  = a_x (s b_x + c_x) = s a_x b_x + a_x c_x = s(\mathbf{a}\cdot\mathbf{b}) + \mathbf{a}\cdot \mathbf{c} $

+This is called bilinearity, which is just a fancy way of saying that you can do scalar multiplication outside the dot product or inside and that addition can get split into two dot products (just like with normal numbers).

 As a quick reminder, here is a visualization of one way to define the cosine (and sine) of an angle: